 A: Keep it simple and friendly.
 You might say something like, “I’m going to ask you a few questions to get a clearer picture of how you’re doing right now.
 This helps us understand your current needs better and plan the most effective treatment.”

-A: While there's no universally standard form, many clinics and institutions have their own.
+A: While there’s no universally standard form, many clinics and institutions have their own templates.
 Check with your workplace or professional association for recommended templates.
+AI tools like Supanote also come with built-in MSE templates that ensure consistent, structured documentation.

 A: Aim for clear, concise, and objective observations.
 Use direct quotes when relevant, and always document any safety concerns thoroughly.